sato3238/pot-sdk-doc/Main_Coding_Windows10.md

 ```

 ## Conclusion
-If you are familar with python [CLI](https://en.wikipedia.org/wiki/Command-line_interface) program with [argparse](https://docs.python.org/3.7/library/argparse.html) this plugin is really same.
+If you are familar with Python [CLI](https://en.wikipedia.org/wiki/Command-line_interface) program with [argparse](https://docs.python.org/3.7/library/argparse.html) this plugin is really same.

 > Moreover you can run our plugin as a normal python CLI command.